 -You have to choose what's in your next shipment about five days in advance of receiving it, and it can be tough to know what you're going to need in five days.
 (Maybe for the more organized this isn't an issue).

 Here's what the trash from my most recent shipment looks like (though the plastic bags and paper card will be recycled):

 The funny thing about it?
 I actually think a lot of the produce from my box is way more perfect than what I usually get; since it was grown to be sold at grocery stores, it often seems shiny and regular in ways that my summertime farmers' market veggies aren't.
 My imperfect produce is typically, actually, pretty perfect.

-Imperfect Produce currently services the Bay Area, Los Angeles, Portland (Oregon), Seattle and Tacoma, and the Chicago area.
+Imperfect Produce currently services the Bay Area, Los Angeles, Portland (Oregon), Seattle and Tacoma, the Chicago area, and Indianapolis, Indiana.
 If you live in their service area and would like to give them a try, here's a link you can use for $10 off your first order with them.